jacob-alford/jBot/README.md

-readout | Displays the current stack. enter | Adds a number to the stack! drop | Moves the stack downward, deleting x! swap | Swaps x and y. roll | Shifts all elements downward, and moves x up to the highest index. add | Adds the numbers in x and y!
+readout | Displays the current stack. enter | Adds a number to the stack! drop | Moves the stack downward, deleting x! clear | Deletes every item in the stack. swap | Swaps x and y. roll | Shifts all elements downward, and moves x up to the highest index. add | Adds the numbers in x and y!